JannieI/canvas-workstation-V3/src/app/roadmap.md

     - Graph with different granularity ~ via checkpoints?
     - consider standardizing items between Container and Graph-Title, ie Font Weight, Shadow, Margin, etc only on one and not the other
     - consider a list of predefined styles for Graph-Titles similar to Containers
+    - if a shape with a transparent background is just below the title bar, and one clicks the context menus (ie Annotations): then the dropdown disappears behind the the shape.
+It is a bit confusing but setting the z-index of the dropdown menu does not seem to change anything.
+Ideas?

     Treeview:
     --------